kuyesu/beta.learn-ai/README.md

-# AI ChatGPT Prompts Template
+# AI GPT Prompts Template Generator

-Simplify your workflow and work smarter with the power of ChatGPT.
+Simplify your workflow and work smarter with the power of GPT.